omgnetwork/omg-samples/omg-js/app/04-utxo-show/README.md

 5. Open your browser at [http://localhost:3000](http://localhost:3000).

-6. Select `06 - Show UTXOs` sample on the left side, observe the logs on the right.
+6. Select `Show UTXOs` sample on the left side, observe the logs on the right.

 ![img](../assets/images/06.png)